-Tom McLaughlin from specialist employment law firm BDBF, whose expertise includes issues relating to maternity leave, flexible working and family friendly rights, says: “All employees have the right to take maternity leave – it does not matter if you are on a zero hours or part-time contract.”
+Tom McLaughlin from specialist employment law firm BDBF, whose expertise includes issues relating to maternity leave, flexible working and family friendly rights, says:

 To be entitled to statutory maternity pay, you must have 26 weeks’ service with your employer by the end of the 15th week before the expected week of childbirth.
 If you do not have the necessary service, you might be entitled to Maternity Allowance from the government.

 What happens if I’m not eligible for Statutory Maternity Pay?

 If you can’t get Statutory Maternity pay, you may be able to claim Maternity Allowance, which is £151.97 per week, or 90% of your before-tax earnings, whichever is less for up to 39 weeks, or £27 a week for up to 14 weeks.

 To claim in England, Scotland and Wales, visit the Government’s website and if you are in Northern Ireland, go to the NI Direct website.

 What if my employer says I can’t have maternity leave?

 Sarah Haselwood was an HR professional in London for over ten years in Financial Services, Law, Insurance and Telecoms.
 She reassures: